Skip to Main Content

 Does homeowners insurance cover septic tanks?

 If you have a septic system rather than municipal sewer services, you know how important it is to properly maintain the tank and any plumbing associated with it.
-It can also be useful to know if and when your homeowners insurance covers septic.
-If you have a septic malfunction, you may be able to use your insurance to cover the costs — but that depends largely on the cause of the problem.
-Bankrate’s insurance editorial team took a close look at issues related to septic tank maintenance to determine if there is septic tank insurance and when it can be used.
+It can also be useful to know if your homeowners insurance does or does not cover septic.
+The TL;DR?
+If you experience a septic malfunction, you may be able to use your insurance to cover the costs — but that largely depends on the cause of the problem.
+Bankrate’s insurance editorial team explains.

 Does homeowners insurance cover septic systems?

 Usually, septic tanks fall into the other structures coverage portion of your homeowners insurance policy.
-This is the part of your policy that protects things on your property that are not attached to your house, like a gazebo, shed, detached garage and in many cases, your septic tank.
+This part of your policy covers things on your property that are not attached to your house like a gazebo, shed, detached garage and, in many cases, your septic tank.

-In general, home insurance policies extend other structures coverage as 10 percent of your dwelling limit.
+In general, other structures coverage in home insurance comes with a policy limit that’s 10 percent of the dwelling limit amount.
 So if you have $300,000 in dwelling coverage, you would potentially have $30,000 in other structures coverage.

 Your other structures coverage may kick in to help pay for repairs to your septic tank — or a full-on replacement — if the tank was damaged by a peril not excluded by your policy.
-If the top of your tank gets damaged in a fire, for example, your policy will typically cover the replacement.
+If the top of your tank gets damaged in a fire, for instance, your policy will typically cover the replacement.
+(We’ll provide more examples of what’s typically covered and not covered a bit later.)

 Reviewing your insurance policy may help you understand which circumstances would apply if your septic system sustains damage or a loss.
 Standard HO-3 insurance policies cover other structures on an open perils basis, so you would have coverage for any peril not specifically excluded by your policy.
 You should also know that calling on your home insurance for other structures coverage likely means paying your deductible.